Quantalab/Xf-NPlants-2018/README.md

  - 90% of the data collected over two years (2016 and 2017) for each disease severity class selected at random, and the testing or validation sample (TS), with the remaining 10% for testing  the model.

- - All analyses were done in [R](https://cran.r-project.org/).
 Prior to running the scripts you may need to install the appropriate packages, all available on the CRAN repository.
 On each code, the procedure to install packages is also indicated.
 To install the needed packages, open an R session and execute the following line of code:

 ```
 if (!require("fmsb")) { install.packages("fmsb"); require("fmsb") }  ### VIF analysis